BANGAUTOGLASS

 A common and reasonable question is whether insurance covers ADAS recalibration in addition to the windshield replacement itself.
 Many comprehensive auto insurance policies do cover calibration as part of a windshield claim, since it's a required and documented part of a proper repair on a vehicle equipped with forward-facing camera systems.
 However, coverage varies by policy, carrier, and state, so it's important to review your specific policy or speak with your insurer.

 If you haven't started an insurance claim yet, Bang AutoGlass can assist you with the claim process — walking you through what information you'll need and helping you understand what to ask your insurer.
-We don't file the claim on your behalf, but we can help make sure you're not navigating it blind.
+We help you with the insurance claim from start to finish and make the process as smooth as possible.

 On the question of cost, several factors influence what you'll pay for a Corolla Hybrid windshield replacement and calibration: the specific model year, whether your vehicle has a HUD, the type and scope of calibration required, and whether the service is submitted through insurance or paid out of pocket.
 We never quote a fixed price without reviewing the specifics of your vehicle and situation, because the right answer for a base Corolla Hybrid and a higher-trim model with HUD and full TSS-2 can look very different.